Going Dutch: West Asia

-In most West Asian cultures, asking to go Dutch is seen as rude.
-Traditions of hospitality play a great part in determining who pays, therefore an invitation will be given only when the host feels that he or she is able to afford the expenses of all.
+In many West Asian cultures, asking to go Dutch is seen as rude.
+Traditions of hospitality play a great part in determining who pays, therefore an invitation will be given only when the host feels that they are able to afford the expenses of all.
 Similarly, gender roles and age play a more important role than they would in Western societies.

-In Iraq, the expression is Maṣlawiya (مصلاوية), referring to the people of Mosul who are supposedly stingy.
+In Iraq, 'going Dutch' is called Maṣlawiya' (مصلاوية), referring to the people of Mosul, who are supposedly stingy.

-In Syria, Palestine, Lebanon, and Jordan, the expression is shamia (شامية), referring to the people of Damascus in Syria, who are supposedly stingy.
-A similar expression is sherke halabieh (meaning 'sharing the Aleppo way'), bearing a similar connotation.
+In Levantine Arab countries, 'going Dutch' is called is 'shamia' (شامية), referring to the people of Damascus in Syria, who are supposedly stingy.
+A similar expression is sherke halabieh' (meaning 'sharing the Aleppo way'), bearing a similar connotation.

-In Turkey, the corresponding phrase is hesabı Alman usulü ödemek, which can be translated into English as 'to pay the bill the German way'; in short form, it is Alman usûlü, 'German-style'.
+In Turkey, 'going Dutch' is called hesabı Alman usulü ödemek, which means 'to pay the bill the German way'; to phrase may be shortened to Alman usûlü', meaning 'German-style'.

-In Iran, it is called Dongi (دنگی), which translates into 'sharing equally'.
+In Iran, dongi' (دنگی), means to split the bill equally.
 It is used usually among close friends and the young when they are not invited by a specific host.
 Otherwise, the host will not allow anybody to pay, according to Persian hospitality norms.
 The practice has become quite common in Iran.

 Europe

-In Italy, Spain, Portugal, Greece, and Malta, it is rather uncommon for most locals to have separate bills, and is sometimes even regarded as rude, especially when in larger groups.
+In Southern Europe, it is rather uncommon for most locals to have separate bills, and is sometimes even regarded as rude, especially when in larger groups.
 In urban areas or places frequented by tourists, this has changed over the last decades.

 In the Nordic countries and the Netherlands, going Dutch is the norm for almost every visit to a restaurant, with larger groups being the exception, especially on more formal occasions.
-Though the Scandinavian countries are some of the most gender-equal in the world, it is still common and mostly expected for men (in a heterosexual context) to pay for lunch/dinner on romantic dates.
+Though the Scandinavian countries are some of the most gender-equal countries in the world, it is still common and mostly expected for men (in a heterosexual context) to pay on romantic dates.
 One exception to this norm is in the case of a woman asking a man out, where it would be considered polite for the woman to pay the bill.
-If a date is over fika (in Sweden), the parties usually go Dutch, because of the usually smaller price tag.
+In Sweden, If a date is over fika, people usually go Dutch, because of the usually smaller price tag.

-In Italy the phrase pagare alla romana ('to pay as the Romans [do]', 'to pay Roman-style') describes sharing a bill in equal parts.
+In Italy, pagare alla romana', meaning 'to pay as the Romans [do]' or 'to pay Roman-style', means to split the bill equally.

-In Greece, the practice is colloquially called refené.
+In Greece, it is called refené'.

-In Catalonia "going Dutch" is the rule among Catalans.
+In Catalonia, going Dutch is the rule among Catalans.

-In France, faire moitié-moitié (colloquially faire moit'-moit), literally 'make half-[and]-half', which means each one pays an equal portion of the bill.
+In France, 'faire moitié-moitié' (colloquially faire moit'-moit'), literally 'make half-[and]-half', means to split the bill equally.
 For romantic dates, the traditional practice is that the man pays.
 In a business meeting, the hosting party usually pays for all – it is considered rude not to do so.

-In Portugal is called contas à moda do Porto meaning Porto's style bills or a meias meaning half-half/splitting the cost.
+In Portugal, 'going Dutch' is called 'contas à moda' do Porto meaning 'Porto-style bills'.
+'A meias means to split the bill equally.